Safal009/FundamentalsofDataStructures/README.md

 training program in random order.
 Write function for searching whether particular student attended training program or not, using linear search and sentinel search.

+LA6 Write Python program to store first year percentage of students in array.
+Write function for sorting array of floating point numbers in ascending order using quick sort and display top five scores.